roytang/blog/content/quotes/sig.md

 [18:33]&lt;stang&gt; I would log it as a low

-[18:33]&lt;stang&gt; I expect the phrase &quot;inverted butt crack&quot; to appear in the bug report
+[18:33]&lt;stang&gt; I expect the phrase "inverted butt crack" to appear in the bug report

 ---